amient/affinity/README.md

  - On becoming a Standby, the Partition Actor resumes consuming the underlying topic and stops receiving until it again becomes a master.
  - Standby is not a read replica at the moment but it could be an option
+ - custom Akka ack implementation which is strongly typed
+ - Lightweight Transactions can be wrapped around orchestrated logic which use reversible Instructions to rollback failed operations
+ - Support for different Avro schema providers which are implementations of a generalised concept similar to Confluent Schema Registry (for which an implementation is provided) - this allows to use embedded schema provider for development and testing while in production can be deployed with full distributed schema registry.
+These avro registries are implemented with standard Akka Serialisation and are at the same time compatible with Confluent Schema Registry which means the same serialization is used for Akka transport, MemStores and Storage.

 ## Testing the code